-François Makandal (or Mackandal) is a legendary historical icon of Haiti.
-He was a Maroon leader who organized the first real attempt at the destruction...
+François Makandal (or Mackandal) is a legendary historical figure of Haiti.
+He was a Maroon leader who organized one of the earliest sustained attempts to...

 Joseph Phillipe Lemercier Laroche, is the only passenger of African ancestry who died on the ill-fated voyage of the Titanic on April 15, 1912.
 Laroche,...

-Kwame Ture was a Pan-African revolutionary, who held the rank of Honorary Prime Minister of the Black Panther Party (Philadelphia chapter).
-Ture was born in...
+Kwame Ture was a prominent Pan-African revolutionary who served as the Honorary Prime Minister of the Philadelphia chapter of the Black Panther Party.
+Born in...

 “Don’t let our history die.” ~Edward Scobie Dr. Edward Vivian Scobie, author of Black Britannia: The History of Blacks in Britain distinguished himself as an...